Sandrine Gaillard

-Sandrine Gaillard (born 19 December 1996) is a Swiss footballer who plays as a midfielder for USL Super League club Tampa Bay Sun FC and the Switzerland national team.
+Sandrine Gaillard (born 19 December 1996) is a Swiss footballer who plays as a midfielder for Swiss Women's Super League club FC Yverdon and the Switzerland national team.

 Club career

 Gaillard started her professional career at FC Yverdon Féminin, a team playing in the Nationalliga A, the highest-level league competition for women's football clubs in Switzerland.

-In 2014, she moved to Swiss traditional club FC Zürich.
-With the team, Gaillard was twice national champions and won two national cups.
+In 2014, Gaillard moved to Swiss traditional club FC Zürich.
+With the team, she was twice national champions and won two national cups.
 She also played in four consecutive editions of the UEFA Champions League.

 On 29 June 2025, Gaillard signed a contract with USL Super League champions Tampa Bay Sun FC.
+She made 24 appearances and racked up 1,148 minutes for the Sun before departing from the club after one season.

+On 7 July 2026, Gillard returned to FC Yverdon Féminin on a one-year contract.

 International career

 Youth

 Gaillard was part of the squad that represented Switzerland at 2013 UEFA Women's Under-17 Championship qualification when she played six matches and scored two goals.
 With the U19 team, Gaillard played in the 2015 UEFA Women's Under-19 Championship qualification and the 2016 UEFA Women's Under-19 Championship qualification.
 In the 2016 edition, Switzerland was able to qualify for the final tournament reaching the semi-finals when they were defeated by France, that would eventually win the tournament.